• Target level of study

 How to register

-The application must be made via the e-candidat portal of the FdS of the University of Montpellier.
-It is examined by a pedagogical committee that decides on admission.
-The motivation of the candidates and their projection in the profession of plant experimentation technician is an important selection criterion.
-Obtaining a work-study contract, even if it is not mandatory, is strongly encouraged.
+The application must be made via the e-candidate portal of the FdS of the University of Montpellier.
+It is examined by a pedagogical commission which decides on admission.
+The motivation of the candidates and their projection into the profession of plant experimentation technician is an important selection criterion.
+Obtaining a work-study contract, even if it is not compulsory, is very strongly encouraged.

 Read more